HattieTavares/Homeschool-Dash/README.md

 # Homeschool-Dash

-A digital dashboard for parents who homeschool that tracks grades by quarter, with parents fully customizing the subjects that are added.
+A digital dashboard for homeschooling caretakers that tracks grades, users can fully customize the subjects that are added.
 Assignment grades are calculated, averaged, and displayed on the dashboard overview.

 **Link to project:** https://homeschooldash.cyclic.app/